Taking antacidsHeartburn - antacids; Reflux - antacids; GERD - antacids

 - Chest pain or shortness of breath

-Call your doctor if you need to use antacids on most days.
+Call your provider if you need to use antacids on most days.

 Side Effects of Antacids

 You may have side effects from taking these medicines.
-Antacids are made with three basic ingredients.
+Antacids are made with 3 basic ingredients.
 If you have problems, try another brand.